Pradumnasaraf/DevOps/docs/helm/introduction.md

 title: Helm Introduction
 ---

-Helm is Package manager for Kubernetes.
+Helm is package manager and a templating engine for Kubernetes.
+It allows you to define, install, and upgrade even the most complex Kubernetes applications.
+It's like apt, yum, or homebrew for Kubernetes.
+Primary use case is application deployment and environment management.

 ### Using a Helm Chart